warren-bank/HLS-Proxy/README.md

     * HTTPS proxy binds to: `443`
 * _--req-headers_ is the filepath to a JSON data Object containing key:value pairs
   * each _key_ is the name of an HTTP header to send in in every outbound request
+* _--origin_ is the value of the corresponding HTTP request header
+* _--referer_ is the value of the corresponding HTTP request header
+* _--useragent_ is the value of the corresponding HTTP request header
+* _--header_ is a single name:value pair
+  * this option can be used multiple times to include several HTTP request headers
+  * the pair can be written:
+    * "name: value"
+    * "name=value"
+    * "name = value"
 * _-v_ sets logging verbosity level:
   * `-1`:
     * silent